 188.8.131.52 International Courts of Law

-The International Criminal Court (ICC) was set up to sentence high-profile rights violations in situations where a country’s own legal system is “unwilling or unable to act” – according to Luis Moreno-Ocampo, its Prosecutor, in his lecture: The International Criminal Court ten years on: An appraisal.
+The International Criminal Court (ICC) was set up under the Rome Statute, to sentence high-profile rights violations in situations where “the State is unwilling or unable genuinely to carry out the investigation or prosecution”.
 It provides a legal mechanism to restrain and punish political leaders who have started to oppress large sections of their own populations, particularly in cases of genocide.
-It is too early to tell whether its existence will reduce the incidence of oppression in the world, but it has the advantages of operating to predefined rules, the Rome Statute, and having international support.
+It is too early to tell whether its existence will reduce the incidence of oppression in the world, but it has the advantages of operating to predefined rules.
 There have, though, been criticisms:

 Phil Clark, in an article Dilemmas of justice, pointed out, though, that some of the criticisms of the ICC can be mitigated by observing its principle of complementarity to a country’s own legal system.